wooorm/parse-link/Readme.md

 - `query` (string) — GET parameters;
 - `hash` (string) — Hash with pound/octothorp/what-evs;

-> Node supports a second parameter which the given `url` is `relative` too: In the browser, urls are parsed relative to `window.location`, whereas in Node such a thing doesn’t exist.
+> Node supports a second parameter which the given `url` is `relative` to: In the browser, URLs are parsed relative to `window.location`, whereas in Node such a thing doesn’t exist.

 ## Under the hood